 If you experience failure of laundry equipment, please submit a Laundry Repair & Refund Form.
 For prompt service, please include the machine number and nature of the problem.

-- Don’t overload the machines: leave 5 inches between the top of your clothes and top of the basket.
+- Don’t overload the machines: leave 5 inches between the top of your clothes and the top of the basket.

 - Pile clothes loosely and make sure nothing is caught in the door when it closes.